Student Success Innovation Fund

 The Vice Provost for Undergraduate Affairs and Academic Programs will form an Application Review Committee.
 Proposals will be reviewed, evaluated, and scored by the committee based on the following criteria:

 - Need: Degree to which proposal identifies a clear and compelling student success challenge.

 - Rationale and Significance: Degree to which proposal presents sound, logical justification for the proposed student success project, including brief connections to the literature base and/or best practices.
-Degree to which proposed project, if successful, has potential to increase the retention and graduation rates of undergraduate students and promote parity among racial and ethnic groups.
+The degree to which the proposed project, if successful, has the potential to increase the retention and graduation rates of undergraduate students and promote parity among racial and ethnic groups.

 - Project Goals and Outcomes: Degree to which applicant articulates clear, realistic, and measurable project goals and project outcomes, including project deliverables.

 - Activities: Degree to which proposal presents sound and targeted activities and methods to solve a clear and compelling student success challenge.
-Degree to which proposed activities are specific, clearly outlined, and aligned with project goals.
-Degree to which project timeline is clear and identifies specific activities and milestones, along with associated dates of completion.
+The degree to which proposed activities are specific, clearly outlined and aligned with project goals.
+The degree to which the project timeline is clear and identifies specific activities and milestones, along with associated dates of completion.

 - Innovation: Degree to which proposal reflects creativity and originality in the use of resources and talents to achieve success.

-- Implementation: Degree to which proposed project is feasible and can be implemented.
-Degree to which applicant articulates a clear implementation plan that includes leadership, qualified team members, and sound project management.
+- Implementation: Degree to which the proposed project is feasible and can be implemented.
+The degree to which the applicant articulates a clear implementation plan that includes leadership, qualified team members, and sound project management.

 - Budget: Degree to which proposed budget is realistic, directly related to the proposed goals and objectives, and includes appropriate justification.